Looking for more info?

 Situated on a hillside with views of the surrounding islands, jungle, and sea, Amanpulo’s Aman Spa consists of six spa pavilions, a reception pavilion and a finishing salon.
 Each stand-alone spa pavilion offers a changing area, a steam shower and a deep-soaking bathtub along with magnificent sea views.
 The therapists will share the Filipino way for health and wellness: a gracious fusion of Asian and Western therapies, delivered through skilled hands and gentle hearts.
 Amanpulo’s spa journeys are reflections of the essence of Pamalican Island.

 At the heart of Pamalican, the Clubhouse, serves Asian cuisine.
-Amanpulo’s Beachclub features an open-air pavilion and a deck scattered with lounging pillows.
+Amanpulo’s Beachclub features an open-air pavilion and a shaded outdoor deck providing a gateway to a day at sea or a respite from the warmth of the sun.
 Its specialties are fresh seafood and Mediterranean cuisine and serves breakfast, lunch, dinner, tapas and refreshments.
 Located on the east side of the island, the Lagoon Club offers similar Beachclub facilities, and is home to Nama, serving fine Japanese washoku cuisine, sushi and sashimi.
 Open for lunch, the Picnic Grove serves a variety of pizzas cooked in traditional wood-fired ovens.
 These venues offer casual, feet-in-the-sand dining at its best.

 A bar is located at the main clubhouse and at the Beachclub.